obarthel/amiga-smbfs/README.md

 The cache can be used only by one directory at a time, which can cause problems if you are trying to delete a complete directory hierarchy, with several subdirectories (and their respective subdirectories).
 The cache will have to be refilled for each directory currently being processed.
 Consequently, **smbfs** will lose track of where it was when it read from the previous directory it was dealing with and must start over again.

 You can mitigate these effects by increasing the number of caches which **smbfs** may use at a time.
-By default only a single cache, for a single directory, will be active (`CACHETABLES=1`).
+By default, only a single cache, for a single directory, will be active (`CACHETABLES=1`).
 You can use more directory caches if you want to, but keep in mind that each cache will consume extra memory.
 If you want to use multiple caches, you might want to reduce the cache size.

 #### 5.3.3. `RAISEPRIORITY/S`

-The **smbfs** program can be run at a higher priority than it would normally do (normal would be priority 0), which might increase performance, but raise system load, too.
+The **smbfs** program can be run at a higher priority than it would normally do (normal would be priority 0), which might increase performance, but raise the system-load, too.
 If the `RAISEPRIORITY` switch is used, the **smbfs** program will run at the same priority as other Amiga file systems do (this would be priority 10).

 #### 5.3.4. `TIMEOUT/N/K`